-West Virginia chemical plant blast spurs stay-inside order
+West Virginia chemical plant blast kills 1, injures 3

-BELLE, W.Va.
-(AP) — An explosion that injured four people at a West Virginia chemical plant and shook surrounding homes prompted authorities to impose a shelter-in-place order before giving the all-clear early Wednesday.
+CHARLESTON, W.Va.
+(AP) — An explosion and fire at a West Virginia chemical plant that shook surrounding homes killed a plant worker and injured three other people.

 It happened after 10 p.m.
-Tuesday at the Chemours plant in the Kanawha County community of Belle, the county commission said in a statement.
-The injured people included two workers and one person hit by debris, Kanawha County Commissioner Kent Carper told WCHS-TV.
+Tuesday at Optima Chemicals Co., a tenant on the Chemours property site in the Kanawha County community of Belle, Chemours said in a statement.

+Kanawha County Commissioner Kent Carper said one person died Wednesday.
+In a statement, the victim’s family identified him as plant worker John Gillenwater of Hurricane.

+“The family is devastated over the loss of their husband, father and friend John Gillenwater,” the statement said.
+“John was beloved by many in his community and his church.

+“At this time, the family is dealing with the shock of this tragedy and we ask that you respect their privacy.”

+Among the injured, another plant worker was hurt and one person was hit by debris.
 Officials believe the explosion involved chlorinated dry bleach and methanol, Carper said.

-“We’ve had at least one very serious explosion and a working fire at the plant,” Carper told the news station.

 People who lived in the area reported their houses shook.
-Emergency officials announced a shelter-in-place order for 2 miles around the plant and a nearby road was closed before firefighters were able to extinguish the flames and allow people to move around.
+Emergency officials announced a shelter-in-place order for 2 miles (3 kilometers) around the plant and a nearby road was closed before firefighters were able to extinguish the flames and allow people to move around.
+The order was lifted early Wednesday.

 Belle Mayor David Fletcher, who also is a volunteer firefighter, said the blaze was extinguished before midnight.
-“Right now we feel like everything is in pretty good shape,” he told the TV station.
+“Right now we feel like everything is in pretty good shape,” he told WCHS-TV.

 Still, it was a very hard day, Kanawha County Manager Jennifer Herrald told The Associated Press.